ScottCoffin/scottcoffin.github.io/Data_Science.md

 The code to generate this widget is from the [collapsibleTree R package](https://cran.r-project.org/web/packages/collapsibleTree/index.html).
 Data and code for this tree are available in [this github repo](https://github.com/ScottCoffin/SamplingAndAnalysisPlan).

-### Risks of microplastics in San Francisco Bay, California

-I performed a risk assessment of microplastics in San Francisco Bay, California which is published in the journal [**Microplastics and Nanoplastics**](https://www.researchgate.net/publication/359833352_Risk_Characterization_of_Microplastics_in_San_Francisco_Bay_California).
-Below is an interactive map showing the corrected manta trawl samples and their corresponding risk levels.

-<iframe src="/assets/widgets/map.html" height="600px" width="100%" style="border:none;"></iframe>